 Foundation for Freedom is a study of the Constitution of the United States that might serve as the core of a government course for students in eighth grade through high school.
 It teaches the historical background for the Constitution and explores all of the articles and amendments.
 The book concludes with chapters on “five principles of the Constitution” and the nature of the Constitution.

 From time to time, lessons address current controversies and viewpoints that relate to the Constitution.
-For example, in the section on presidential responsibilities, it includes commentary about presidential appointments and the recent controversy over recess appointments.
+For example, the section about impeachment discusses all presidential impeachments up through the second impeachment of President Donald Trump that occurred after he left office.
 In addition, the text often refers to particular Supreme Court decisions to highlight the increasingly powerful role the Supreme Court plays.
 Timelines included at the end of a few of the chapters can help students view events within their historical context.

-The text includes discussion of religious issues and their impact as you would expect in a book published by Christian Liberty Press.
-However, the presentation is objective rather than “preachy,” making it suitable for non-Christians as well as Christians.
+The text includes the discussion of religious issues and their impact as you would expect in a book published by Christian Liberty Press.
+However, the presentation is objective rather than preachy, making it suitable for non-Christians as well as Christians.

 The course has a definite conservative political perspective in that it supports adherence to the Constitution and its original intent.
 Conservative views are also evident in its support of a limited federal government, its treatment of the second amendment (the right of individuals to bear arms), and other such instances as well as in occasional articles such as one titled, “The Borking of the Supreme Court.”
 Nevertheless, it is often more objective than one might expect.
 For example, an article titled, “The Penumbra of the Bill of Rights” explains how the Supreme Court expanded the idea of the “right of privacy” and used that to support the Roe v.
 Wade and the Planned Parenthood of Southeastern Pa. v.
 Casey decisions.
 It does so without additional commentary in favor of or against abortion or the court’s rationale.